Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/2dc202d1-4bba-4b92-a461-5071cfef900a)
 <div align="center">
-Fig. 3.8.
-The Fire IncidentGroup Decision Tree visualisation
+Fig.  The Fire IncidentGroup Decision Tree visualisation
 </div>

-For the second model for the Fire IncidentGroup target feature, Extreme Gradient Boosting Classifier, the values of the booster, objective, and target evaluation metric were adjusted (Table XXX).
+For the second model for the Fire IncidentGroup target feature, Extreme Gradient Boosting Classifier, the values of the booster, objective, and target evaluation metric were adjusted (Table XX).
 The linear booster, the objective of hinge loss for binary classification, and the area under the PR curve evaluation metric were chosen.
 <div align="center">
-TABLE XXX
+TABLE XX
 The Fire IncidentGroup Extreme Gradient Boosting Classifier Hyperparameter Tuning

 | **Evaluation Metric** | **Value** | **Booster** | **Objective** | **Evaluation Metric** | **Evaluation Metric** | **Value** | **Booster** | **Objective** | **Evaluation Metric** |